 Exhibit a program using Scratch (or other simple visual programming language) that you have downloaded from the internet and modified.
 Compare the two programs and demonstrate the changes you made to the original program; OR create an animated storybook using Scratch (or other simple graphical programming language).
-All exhibits must include something visual, such as a poster or printed copy of a digital presentation, which will remain on display during the exhibition.
-Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.
+All exhibits

-Advance Visual Programming (SF 50160) Open to youth in Computer Science Visual Based Programming
+Advanced Visual Programming (SF 50137) Open to youth in Computer Science Visual Based Programming